 - Click Install.

-- To run the version of macOS on the external drive, open System Preferences > Startup Disk.
-Select the drive you wish to start up the Mac and click Restart.
+- Select the external drive you wish to use to start up the Mac and click Restart.

-- You can also hold down Option/Alt during startup to pick the drive you wish to use to start up the Mac.
+- Pick the drive you wish to use to start up the Mac.